SpineEventEngine/ProtoData/gradle-plugin/README.md

 ## Caveat

-This plugin is still in its early development stages.
-We do not yet support generation for two source sets in a single Project independently, e.g., for `main` and `test` sources.

 Also, the plugin relies on the Java Project structure, the Java Gradle plugin, the Protobuf Gradle plugin, and the ProtoData Maven repository.